enavarro222/bblamp/README.md

 ======

 Very new projet.
-The idea is to build a lamp that is programmable by a web interface using blockly (https://code.google.com/p/blockly/).
+The idea is to build a lamp that is programmable throw a web interface using blockly (https://code.google.com/p/blockly/).

 Require
 ------